Trip tips: Budapest, a triptych city with art galore

-BUDAPEST It's well known that Budapest is the marriage of two cities - Buda and Pest - but how many outsiders realize Hungary's historic and culture-filled capital is really a merger of three?
+BUDAPEST Nov 22 It's well known that Budapest is the marriage of two cities - Buda and Pest - but how many outsiders realise Hungary's historic and culture-filled capital is really a merger of three?

 For the better part of two millennia, there were three adjacent towns in the area, united by bureaucrats in 1873.
 Residents of the triptych city still proudly identify with noble Buda, working class Pest or ancient Obuda, where the Romans pitched their tents.